 Interactions between university researchers and the private sector are an essential feature of the BL-NCE program.
 For the objectives of the BL-NCE program to be achieved, many kinds of interactions among individuals participating in the BL-Network must occur.
 These interactions may lead to gains and benefits to the individuals participating in the BL-Network and are desirable and natural outcomes of being involved in the BL-Network.
 Such interactions, however, may place individuals participating in the BL-Network in a position of potential, apparent or actual conflict of interest.

 The Conflict of Interest Policy is intended to enable BL-Network Board of Directors and individuals to recognize and disclose situations that may be open to question and to ensure that such situations are appropriately resolved.
-The policy builds upon, and is complementary to, those of the organizations that make up the BL-Network Board of Directors, the BL-Network investigators and of the administrators.
+The policy builds upon, and is complementary to, those of the organizations that make up the BL-Network Board of Directors, the BL-Network investigators and the administrators.

 (a) "Administrative Centre" means the central administrative offices of the BL-Network;